jgitver/gradle-jgitver-plugin/README.md

 }
 ~~~~

-If you do not provide such a configuration (or fill only partial configuration) thye following defaults will be used
+If you do not provide such a configuration (or fill only partial configuration) the following defaults will be used
 - _mavenLike_: `false`
 - _autoIncrementPatch_: `true`
 - _useDistance_: `true`
+- _useDirty_: `false`
+- _failIfDirty_: `false`
+- _useGitCommitTimestamp_: `false`
+- _useDistance_: `true`
 - _useGitCommitId_: `false`
-- _gitCommitIDLength_: `8`
 - _nonQualifierBranches_: `'master'`
+- _regexVersionTag_: `'Java regexp pattern'`
+  - if non set or null then [jgitver](https://github.com/jgitver/jgitver) default applies
+  - the pattern must be a regular Java [Pattern](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) string with one matching group

 #### version < 0.2.0